-- postgraduate study in a range of scientific disciplines
+- our interdisciplinary approach crosses traditional subject boundaries and we offer postgraduate study in a range of scientific disciplines

 - internationally recognised sciences faculty